This PDF is the current document as it appeared on Public Inspection on 02/14/2014 at 08:45 am.

 1. Eligible Applicants: (a) Alaska Native organizations; (b) educational entities with experience in developing or operating Alaska Native programs or programs of instruction conducted in Alaska Native languages; (c) cultural and community-based organizations with experience in developing or operating programs to benefit Alaska Natives; and (d) consortia of organizations and entities described in this paragraph.

 A State educational agency (SEA) or local educational agency (LEA), including a charter school that is considered an LEA under State law, may apply for an award under this program only as part of a consortium involving an Alaska Native organization.
-The consortium may include other eligible applicants.
+The consortium may also include other eligible applicants.

 2. Cost Sharing or Matching: This competition does not require cost sharing or matching.